beldar/display-rss/README.md

     <display-rss></display-rss>

-You can also define a longitude and latitude:
+You can also define a url, number of entries or refresh time:

     <display-rss url="http://rss.news.yahoo.com/rss/topstories" entries="20" refresh="10000"></display-rss>